Christian Nilsson (filmmaker)

 Christian Nilsson (born December 31, 1987) is an American film director and screenwriter.
-He is best known for the psychological thriller Dashcam (2021) and his short Unsubscribe (2020), a 29-minute horror film that topped the U.S. box office in June 2020 after Nilsson and YouTuber Eric Tabach exploited a loophole during the COVID-19 pandemic.
+He is best known for the meta-drama Westhampton (2025), psychological thriller Dashcam (2021) and his short Unsubscribe (2020), a 29-minute horror film that topped the U.S. box office in June 2020 after Nilsson and YouTuber Eric Tabach exploited a loophole during the COVID-19 pandemic.

 Career

 Digital Media

-Nilsson's career began in digital media, where he worked as a video journalist for various outlets like The Huffington Post, Esquire, BuzzFeed, MTV, VH1 and The Atlantic.
-For his work, he was awarded a 2019 Silver Telly Award for the BuzzFeed produced short documentary I Found A Roll Of Undeveloped Film From 1964 and a 2017 NY Emmy Award for his HuffPost produced short documentary The Fight To Be The Oldest Bar In NYC'.
+Nilsson's career began in digital media, where he worked as a video journalist and content creator for various outlets like HuffPost, Esquire, BuzzFeed, and The Atlantic.

 Unsubscribe

 In May 2020, YouTuber Eric Tabach called Nilsson to ask how he could potentially get one of his own YouTube videos to become the number one film in the U.S. box office.
 Nilsson explained "four-walling", the distribution technique where a filmmaker rents out an entire theater which allows them to keep all the profits.
 Because theaters were closed due to the COVID-19 pandemic, Nilsson predicted they'd be able to rent out a closed theater for very little money, buy every ticket themselves for several showings, then keep the profits—essentially, breaking even.